Alfred John West: Summary

 West confirms in his unpublished autobiography Sea Salts and Celluloid (1936) that he sold the film hire business to a Glasgow distributor to be paid for over several years but that he "kept the negatives".
 However he was never paid and the bulk of the film stock cannot now be traced.

+Extant Film Clips

 A few tantalising clips remain as does a full descriptive catalogue in the British Library of all the moving film he created under the 'Our Navy' brand.
 Some potential clips have been located in the British Film Institute's online collection and those found so far are listed on the Our Navy website.
-The stock of A. J. West's negative plates was sold to Beken of Cowes in 1913 and is now (2020) being prepared for sale as a complete archive of yachting prints by the Brett Gallery Midhurst Hampshire.
+The stock of A. J. West's negative plates was sold to Beken of Cowes in 1913 and was reported (2020) as being prepared for sale as a complete archive of yachting prints by the Brett Gallery Midhurst Hampshire.
 West's plates are said to be numbered from 500 to 10250 in the Beken/Brett archive.

+Death

-Alfred West died in 1937 and is buried at Highland Road Cemetery Portsmouth in Hampshire (E Plot, Row 19, Grave 14).
+Alfred West died on 15 January 1937 and is buried at Highland Road Cemetery Portsmouth in Hampshire (E Plot, Row 19, Grave 14).
+The Grant of Probate lists the value of his estate as being £1,733 2s 6d which is equivalent to £104,804.78 in April 2026.

+Archive of advertisements, reviews and newspaper references

 An extensive collection of newspaper references relating to West's work has been created from 2020 to date (latest edit is shown in the document).